Doctor of Philosophy (PhD) in Occupational Science

 Applications received after these dates are also welcome and will be processed on a space available basis.

 You may apply online anytime at least four weeks before the Division’s application deadline to allow adequate time for processing.
 Please look under the “Independent Health Professions” to find the “Occupational Science (PhD)” program.
 Be sure to complete the supplemental portion that relates to occupational therapy.
 You also should arrange to have transcripts and test scores sent to USC in time to meet this deadline.

 Materials to be Submitted

-- Have an official GRE general test score report sent to both the USC Office of Admissions (code #4852) and to the department (code #0618).
+- An official GRE general test score report, sent to both the USC Office of Admissions (code #4852) and to the department (code #0618).

-- Send official transcripts from all colleges you have attended to the USC Office of Admission, as directed in the online application process, according to the transcript requirement instructions.
+- Official transcripts from all colleges you have attended, sent to the USC Office of Admission, as directed in the online application process, according to the transcript requirement instructions.